10 Easy Ways You Can Improve Your Spine Health & Back Pain

 While the answer is primarily dependent on individual needs and lifestyle, there are several things that you can do to help improve your spinal health, your overall comfort in your body, your mobility, and any back pain you may be experiencing.

 From your back pain relief experts in Spokane, WA, here are 10 tips that you can implement immediately to begin experiencing some back pain relief and improved spine health.

 One of the most underrated practices for decreasing back pain and improving overall mobility is stretching.
 Stretching, while commonly understood to be a healthy activity, is often practiced incorrectly.

 When stretching, be sure not to bounce into a stretch – this prevents the muscles from warming up correctly.
 When you reach your deepest stretch point, hold the stretch for at least 30 seconds.

 As you practice stretching, you can increase the amount of time you hold the stretch.
 Holding a prolonged stretch helps to increase flexibility, build strength and resilience in the muscle, and improve balance.
 Stretch positions that assist with back pain include knee-to-chest, bridges, cat and cow, and seated low-back rotations.

 #2.
 Practice muscle-building exercises

 There are many different kinds of exercises, all with different benefits and purposes.
-While cardiovascular exercises are excellent for increasing endurance, improving heart-health, and becoming more lean, strength-building exercises are best for helping build muscle tone in various areas of the body.
+While cardiovascular exercises are excellent for increasing endurance, improving heart health, and becoming leaner, strength-building exercises are best for helping build muscle tone in various areas of the body.